TESSEorg/ttg/README.md

 ## Data-Dependent Example : Largest Fibonacci Number < N

-To illustrate the real power of TTG let's tweak the problem slightly: instead of computing first $N$ Fibonacci numbers let's find the largest Fibonacci number smaller than some $N$.
+To illustrate the real power of TTG let's tweak the problem slightly: instead of computing the first $N$ Fibonacci numbers let's find the largest Fibonacci number smaller than some $N$.
 The key difference in the latter case is that, unlike the former, the number of tasks is NOT known a priori; furthermore, to make a decision whether we need to compute next Fibonacci number we must examine the value returned by the previous task.
 This is an example of data-dependent tasking, where the decision which (if any) task to execute next depends on the values produced by previous tasks.
 The ability to compose regular as well as data-dependent task graphs is a distinguishing strength of TTG.

 To make things even more interesting, we will demonstrate how to implement such program both for execution on CPUs as well as on accelerators (GPUs).
 The complete examples, including the CMake build harness, can be found in [dox examples](https://github.com/TESSEorg/ttg/tree/master/doc/dox/dev/devsamp/fibonacci).